agenium-scale/nsimd/include/nsimd/modules/fixed_point/README.md

 ----------

 This module implements a fixed-point numbers support for the NSIMD library.
-Fixed-point numbers are integer type numbers where a number `lf` of bits are used to encode the integer part on a real number, and `rt` bits are used to encode its fractional part.
+Fixed-point numbers are integer types used to represent decimal numbers.
+A number `lf` of bits are used to encode its integer part, and `rt` bits are used to encode its fractional part.

 The fixed_point module uses the templated type `nsimd::fixed_point::fp_t<lf, rt>` to represent a fixed_point number.
 All the basic floating-point arithmetic operaors have